MidgeOnGithub/DnD-Stats-Gen/README.md

 The program user may use command-line arguments to indicate that they wish (or don't wish) for the program to output a result to a `.txt` file.
 If no such arguments are given, the program will offer to write out a character summary to a `.txt` file: if you accept, the program interacts with you to overwrite or create a new file.

-### Note to DnD Players and DMs
+### Notes for DnD Players and DMs
-All features of the program are/will be based on the latest edition of "Dungeons and Dragons" and its *Wizards of the Coast* expansions.
+All features of the program are/will be based on the latest edition of "Dungeons and Dragons" and its *Wizards of the Coast* expansions (excluding experimental publications, such as "Unearthed Arcana").
+Correct generation of data will be handled by the submodule https://github.com/MidgeOnGithub/DnD-Data/.
 The `master` branch of this repo will not attempt to account for older editions nor include third-party expansions.
-If the program ever appears to have erroneously done so, or has failed to account for official content, please report discrepancies.
+If the program or code appears to have erroneously done so or has failed to account for official content, please report discrepancies.

-In general, the program will try to emphasize the creation of characters that are legal for use by Adventurer's League (`AL`) guidelines.
+In general, the program emphasizes the creation of characters that are legal for use by Adventurer's League (`AL`) guidelines.
-Characters with properties disallowed from AL will be allowed to be generated if it falls within PHB rules; incompliance with AL will be noted in program output(s).
+Characters with properties disallowed from AL can still be generated if it falls within PHB rules; incompliance with AL will be noted in program output(s).

+### Notes for Developers
+#### Submodules
+This repo makes use of several git `submodules`.
+Thus, when cloning this repo, assuming a version of git >= 2.13, use `recurse-submodules` to automatically populate submodules:
+* `git clone --recurse-submodules -j4 git://github.com/MidgeOnGithub/DnD-Stats-Gen.git`

+With older versions of git or if you prefer a two-step process:
+* `git clone git://github.com/MidgeOnGithub/DnD-Stats-Gen.git`
+* cd into the repo directory
+* `git submodule update --init --recursive`

+See https://stackoverflow.com/a/4438292/10466817 for more details.
+#### Dependencies
+Third-party libraries are included in the `vendor` folder as submodules.
+Boost, however, is implemented via CMake's `find-package` command, accompanied by a license file in said folder.
+Consult other sources for information about how to install Boost for your OS.